-Occupational health and safety specialists (OHSSs) are the investigators of the workplace.
-Their goal is to prepare for, prevent and mitigate potential hazards that could cause injury, damage or death.
-They can specialize in certain safety aspects of the workplace, or focus on the physical well-being of workers themselves.
+Occupational health and safety specialists (OHSSs) are investigators of the workplace.
+Their goal is to prepare for, prevent, and mitigate potential hazards that could cause injury, damage, or death.
+They can specialize in certain safety aspects of the workplace or focus on the physical well-being of workers themselves.
 An OHSS is responsible for creating a work environment where the risk of injury or danger is virtually nonexistent.

 Occupational health and safety professionals may work for a government agency such as OSHA, bringing employers up to regulatory compliance, or for private companies who want to stay ahead of regulations.
 This career path has great potential for those who are willing to pursue it.

 Occupational health and safety specialists must be vigilant to perform their duties effectively and efficiently.
 They defend against seen and unforeseen emergencies and disasters that can negatively affect the workplace.
 Most of their job is dedicated to finding potential issues and preventing them from becoming problems.

 An OHSS assumes a variety of key duties.
 They identify potential risks in work environments by examining tangible factors that could negatively affect employee health.
 These risk factors can encompass anything from lighting and ventilation to office equipment and furniture.
 Additionally, an OHSS seeks to reduce employee absenteeism caused by occupational risks to improve workplace efficiency and effectiveness.

 To achieve consistent safety throughout all workplaces, occupational health and safety specialists conduct health and safety training for workers involving topics such as emergency preparedness.
 Other primary duties include inspecting workplaces for compliance with safety policies and investigating accidents that could be prevented in the future through newly created regulation.

 Even though their title includes the term ‘specialist,’ an OHSS can further specialize in specific areas of occupational health and safety.
 For example, they can become ergonomists or occupational hygienists.